japsimar-soin/Namaste-Javascript/README.md

 6. 'End' is printed on console.
 7. code execution ends, while timer is still runnning.
 8. GEC popped out of stack
-9. Now to execute the callback function code, it needs to be inside the call stack first somehow -
+9. Now to execute the callback function code, it needs to be inside the CS first somehow -

 #### Event Loop and Callback Queue

 10. When _timer expires_, the callback function moves into the **callback queue**
-11. **Event Loop** checks the callback queue and puts the function inside it into the call stack
+11. **Event Loop** checks the callback queue and puts the function inside it into the CS
-12. Call stack then quickly executes the received callback function
+12. CS then quickly executes the received callback function

 - creates EC of callback fn
 - prints 'callback' into console